 Conclusion: The peak Z-axis acceleration forces generated by the three types of transport vehicles were small and similar in magnitude.
 Also,

-proportions of patients who experienced rSO2 drop were similar across transport types.
+the proportions of patients who experienced rSO2 drop were similar across transport types.
 Although Fisher's exact test results were non-

-(potentially due to low statistical power from our small sample size), it is noteworthy that two patients with rSO2 drop during takeoff
+significant potentially due to low statistical power from our small sample size), it is noteworthy that two patients with rSO2 drop during takeoff

-HTF position and four patients with rSO2 drop during landing were in the HTB position.
+were in the HTF position and four patients with rSO2 drop during landing were in the HTB position.
 Further investigation with a larger sample is

-clarify the relationship between patient positioning and decreases in cerebral perfusion.
+warranted to clarify the relationship between patient positioning and decreases in cerebral perfusion.

 ~ top ~